ivre/ivre/web/dokuwiki/doc/readme.txt

 ===== Using Bro =====

-You need to run bro (2.3 minimum, regularly tested with 2.5.2) with the option ''%%-b%%'' and the location of the ''%%passiverecon.bro%%'' file.
+You need to run bro (2.3 minimum, regularly tested with 2.5.2) with the option ''%%-b%%'' and the location of the ''%%passiverecon/bare.bro%%'' file.
 If you want to run it on the ''%%eth0%%'' interface, for example, run (replace ''%%/usr/share/ivre%%'' by the appropriate location; use ''%%python -c 'import ivre.config; print(ivre.config.guess_prefix())'%%'' if you cannot find it):

 <code>
 # mkdir logs
 # LOG_PATH=logs/passiverecon \
-> bro -b /usr/share/ivre/bro/passiverecon.bro -i eth0
+> bro -b /usr/share/ivre/bro/ivre/passiverecon/bare.bro -i eth0

 </code>
 If you want to run it on the ''%%capture%%'' file (''%%capture%%'' needs to a PCAP file), run: